I recently got into the position of leading the technical interview when my client was searching for a new senior iOS developer.

 A memory leak is created when memory cannot be deallocated due to retain cycles.
 A retain cycle is created when two instances keep a strong reference to each other so ARC cannot release any of them.
 Memory leaks can be avoided by using a

 unowned reference when needed.

 For detecting memory leaks, Xcode offers a built-in debug memory graph.
 An alternative way is the Instruments tool.
-Compared to debug memory graph, Instruments offers a more in-depth look into memory leaks.
+Xcode's debug memory graph is easier to use, Instruments offers a more in-depth look into memory leaks.